 Swiss Water decaffeinates coffees without the use of chemicals.
-Management believes that the Swiss Water® Process is the world's only third-party 100% chemical free water process for coffee decaffeination.
-Management anticipates that the market for chemical free decaffeination will continue to grow in the coming years, driven by the continued trend towards health consciousness, awareness of environmentally friendly practices and demand for sustainability.
-According to the NCA, 61% of coffee drinking consumers state: "it is important to limit my caffeine intake".
-Consumer awareness of health-related issues is increasing the appreciation for food safety, food provenance and healthier or "better for you" food options.
+Management believes that the Swiss Water[®] Process is one of only three third-party 100% chemical free water processes for coffee decaffeination-and that we are the only third party decaffeinator to ensure that neither methylene chloride nor ethyl acetate are introduced to any part of our process.
+Management anticipates that the market for chemical free decaffeination will continue to grow in the coming years, driven by the continued trend towards health consciousness, awareness of environmentally friendly practices, and demand for sustainability.
+According to the NCA, 66% of coffee drinking consumers state: "it is important to limit my caffeine intake".
+Consumer awareness of health-related issues is increasing the appreciation for food safety, food provenance, and healthier or "better for you" food options.
 Demand for organic coffee continues to grow and it is the most broadly purchased certification.
-44% of consumers say they are more likely to buy coffee that is Certified Organic, and 53% of consumers say they're more likely to buy coffee if it is grown in an environmentally sustainable way.
-A lawsuit has been filed in the US against five large brands for false or deceptive labeling of products due to a quantifiable presence of methylene chloride levels in their decaffeinated coffees.
+39% of consumers say they are more likely to buy coffee that is Certified Organic, and 59% of consumers say they're more likely to buy coffee if it is grown in an environmentally sustainable way.10 Furthermore, consumers are becoming increasingly aware of the presence of methylene chloride in many decaffeinated coffees as a result of significantly growing media coverage of this topic.11